mara-schulke/srch/README.md

 ## The RTP Expression Language

-This is a super simple format of writing readable and memorizable text processing expressions - there are many great and more advanced languages and tools to process text on the commandline out there but all of them have the same problem - they're unreadable and hard to memorize if not used often.
+This is a super simple format of writing readable and easy to memorize text processing expressions - there are many great and more advanced languages and tools to process text on the commandline out there but all of them have the same problem - they're unreadable and hard to memorize if not used often.
 The RTP Expression Language tries to solve this problem by providing only 2 Syntax Elements: Attributes and Logical concattenation.

 Both are really easy to memorize, as for now, there are 8 Attributes to match:
 - `starts`